Members Board – composition and current members

 MICHAEL KAY CA (CHAIR)

 Michael qualified with Arthur Andersen in Edinburgh, with secondments to London and Melbourne.
 He joined a sales promotion plc in London, before he and fellow directors established their own below-the-line agency backed by 3i.
 The majority of his career was then spent in financial services, with senior regional and global finance and operational roles in Goldman Sachs, Merrill Lynch and HSBC.
 Michael subsequently moved to the public sector with NHS Digital, leading the Commercial function through a period of significant transformation.
+He is currently a senior Commercial Advisor to the Council of Health Insurance in Saudi Arabia.
 Brought up in Ayr, Michael is a keen Burns enthusiast, winning the “Tam o’Shanter World Championship” in 2018.
 He is also an Honorary Steward at the Wimbledon Championships.

 SOBHAN AFZAL CA